Publisher: 505 Games

 Also Available On

 Surreal adventure games are the next generation of the adventure genre, and if they are done right, can be quite memorable and mesmerizing.
-Journey was one of the first of this kind of new adventure titles.
+Journey was one of the first of this kind of new adventure title.
 With minimal UI, gameplay, controls, and story, you are swept through a linear journey of emotions, visual beauty, and auditorial bliss.
 Some of the people from Journey are back at it again with Abzu, an underwater cinematic adventure.

 You play as a character that swims around the ocean exploring trying to stop some sort of mechanical infestation from destroying all ocean life.
-The story plays out similar to Journey in which you figure out what’s going contextually as you progress through the game via images and scenes.
+The story plays out similar to Journey in which you figure out what’s going on contextually as you progress through the game via images and scenes.
 If you played Journey then you know what to expect with Abzu.
 What this game does differently is that it focuses more on an exploration of this beautiful world rather than pushing the player through a short journey and telling a quick story.

 Right off the bat, you will notice how gorgeous this game is.
 Using Unreal Engine 4, Abzu is bursting at the seams with color and saturated with detail.
 As you push through each large exploration area (there are about a dozen) your main purpose is to find hidden shells, activate various switches to open doors, and activate little pools that will add various new creatures to the game.
 While I mainly feel this was filler content to extend the game another hour, it forces you to explore the ocean floor and look around a bit.
 Seeing all sorts of marine life and plant matter float around you is just amazing.
 This game really makes you feel like you’re swimming in the ocean and exploring what’s under the sea.